 Jo attended RYLA in 2005 whilst studying Rural Social Welfare/Psychology at the University of Ballarat (now Federation University).
-She joined the RYLA Leadership Team in 2007 and has been Co-Directing the program since 2011.
-Jo is an international speaker, Life and Confidence Coach, kindness and authenticity advocate and the founder of her greatest passion and life work, her business Heart Sparks ( www.heartsparks.com.au ), where she passionately supports and empowers young adults and women to understand more about who they are than they ever have before, to feel confident and proud in their own skin, to uncover their greatest passions and to step outside of their comfort zones and create purposeful and exciting direction in their life.
+She joined the RYLA Leadership Team in 2007 and has been Co-Directing the program since 2011, while also being a RYLA facilitator in Tasmania and globally on behalf of Rotary International.
+Jo is an international speaker, heart-centered life and confidence coach, global coach trainer, kindness and authenticity advocate and the founder of Heart Sparks ( www.heartsparks.com.au ), where she passionately supports young adults and women to confidently embrace the depths of their uniqueness, build an unbreakable, loving relationship with themselves and unashamedly share their truest voice with the world while strengthening their local communities through united change.
 Originally from Warracknabeal, Jo now calls Melbourne home and in her free time you will likely find her cafe-hopping with her friends and hubby, seeing live music or planning her next travel adventure.

 Brooke was a RYLA participant in 2007 and joined the leadership team in 2008.
 Brooke went to Uni in Adelaide after finishing Year 12 and studied Behavioural Science.
-After completing her degree Brooke returned to her hometown of Mount Gambier and has been working for a local non-government organisation ever since.
-Brooke is currently in a management role supporting staff who work with families and children in need.
-Brooke loves spending time with friends and family, getting involved in community events, listening to music or attending concerts and watching or going to the footy – GO PIES!
+After completing her degree, Brooke returned to her hometown of Mount Gambier, where she still resides.
+Brooke has 14 years experience working with children, young people and families in a non-government organisation and has been a leader in her workplace and community throughout this time.
+Brooke is also a life coach and has her own business Brooke Wilson Life Coaching, supporting rural women and young people to love their lives and be true and kind to themselves.
+She is currently studying her masters in counselling and will soon be adding counselling to her business.
+Brooke also loves spending time with friends and family, getting involved in community events, seeking out live music and watching or going to the footy – GO PIES!

 Jess attended RYLA in 2009 and joined the leadership team in 2012.
 She studied commerce at Deakin Uni in Geelong before moving back to her home town of Stawell in Western Victoria where she commenced work as an accountant at Crowe Horwath.
 She now holds the position of manager and is a qualified Chartered Accountant.
 She is heavily involved in her local community through various volunteer board and committee positions.
 During her spare time you will find her playing lawn bowls, hiking in the beautiful Grampians, baking delicious treats for family and friends, or reading a good book.